mjearlb/objectFun/README.md

 - Users can run ./createCharacter and create a basic character.
 Their custom character will be saved into the resources directory.
 - Users can then run ./runGame and run the game driver.
-Current game implementation allows the user to walk around the map.
+Current game implementation allows the user to walk around the map and have limited interactions with their surroundings.
+They also have access to a minimap that updated to display their current whereabouts.